Guest post by Greg Price, Chief Services Officer, VolunteerMatch

 What’s your dream?
 On your next flight, talk to a stranger next to you waiting to board a plane and see what their dream is.
 Chances are, you’ll be inspired.

-This post also appears on Volunteering is CSR.
+This post also appears on Engaging Volunteers.